bradwood/BPRC/README.md

  - HTTP request bodies formatted either as JSON or form-encoded
  - Pretty-printed output

-## Known issues/shortcomings
-The following are known areas for improvement:
-- poor tolerance of badly formatted YAML
-- `--dry-run` option not implemented
-- poor test coverage and test automation
-- only handles JSON in the response bodies, XML or ther payload types are not supported.

 ## Planned improvements
 - improving error handling